genropy/genropy_saved/docs/genro/database/packages/main.rst

     * ``sqlschema`` includes a string with the name of the database schema.

       .. note:: we suggest you to call with the same name both the schema and the package.
-For more information, check the :ref:`about_schema` documentation section.
+For more information, check the :ref:`about_schema` section.

     * ``comment`` includes a comment string.
     * ``name_short`` includes a string of the :ref:`name_short` of the schema.